 - You will be expected to know APIs, Object Oriented Design and Programming, how to test your code, as well as come up with corner cases and edge cases for code.

 -1 interview this week or early next week with HIREghana

--1 interview and text with company’s owner soon after that.
+-1 interview and test with company’s owner soon after that.

 How to apply?

 send your 2-page Word (NO PDF file) CV to CV@ HIREgh. com – remove the empty spaces.
 Quote ‘Programmer’ in your email’s subject/ title line.

 PS:here are instructions to prepare you for your 2nd interview

 TECHNICAL INTERVIEW OVERVIEW